 CE marking is a requirement for certain products traded in the European economic area.
 A CE mark on a building product is a declaration by the manufacturer that their product is compliant with the Construction Products Regulations (CPR) and the minimum requirements of EU countries.
 A CE mark shows that the product complies with all the relevant European legislation covering the product’s health, safety or environmental requirements.

-Not all products are required to be CE marked; but products which are covered by a harmonised European standard or a European Assessment Document (EAD), along with an associated European Technical Assessment (ETA), will have specific legislation that requires it.
+Not all products are required to be CE marked, but products which are covered by a harmonised European standard or a voluntary Common Understanding and Assessment Procedure (CUAP) and an associated European Assessment Document (EAD), previously known as a European Technical Assessment (ETA), will have specific legislation that requires it.

 The following products fall under the requirements of the CPR and may be included as part of a recognised system manufactured and supplied by a member company within the MCRMA.